facebookresearch/fairscale/docs/source/tutorials/layer_memory_tracking.rst

 The `LayerwiseMemoryTracker` has a bunch of limitations it is important to be aware of:

-1. It only works on GPU models (models cannot sit on the CPU)
+1. It only works on GPU models: models cannot sit on the CPU
-2. Some of the GPU memory might not tracked by PyTorch (for example some NCCL buffers)
+2. Some of the GPU memory might not tracked by PyTorch (for example some NCCL buffers) and therefore will not be tracked with this tooling either
-3. Beside memory allocated and memory cached, which are based on PyTorch, the results are based on heuristic, and might miss some memory in some cases
+3. Beside memory allocated and memory cached, which are based on PyTorch, the results are based on heuristics, and might miss some memory in some cases
-4. Some features (such as cumulatived all gathered memory for FSDP) do not work in the backward pass
+4. Some features (such as cumulative all gathered memory for FSDP) do not work in the backward pass